Credit Card Debt Help Guide

 This depends on you, your budget, and your financial management style.
 You should only have as many credit cards as you can afford to manage effectively and repay.

-For most people, two or three credit cards is a good number that you have.
+For most people, two or three credit cards is a good number to have.
 You can have one low-interest rate card for large purchases and emergencies.
 Then you have one or two reward credit cards that you use for specific purchases.
 Charges on these cards should be paid off in full every month.

 There are a few ways to evaluate credit card debt to make sure it’s in line with your income and budget.
 First, check to see how much income it takes to cover your total minimum payment requirements for your credit cards.
 This total should never exceed 10 percent of your income.